 Putnam and Cheney classified organizational communication into three components:

 - Public address

 - Social Science

 Further studies linked social science research to small group communication, mass communication, and interpersonal communication.
 Others saw organizational communication slightly differently such as Redding and Tompkins who insisted it was writing, persuasion and management communication.
-After World War 2 brought about the beginnings of industrial communication on a large scale.
-By the 1970s enough empirical research had gathered to create philosophies which moved it to the academic realm as a degree.
+World War 2 brought about the beginnings of industrial communication on a large scale.
+By the 1970s enough empirical research had been gathered to create philosophies which moved it to the academic realm as a degree.

 Organizational Communication Today

-With the new communication technologies and the Internet, communication has evolved including organizational communication.
+With the new communication technologies and the internet, communication has evolved including organizational communication.
 It oscillates between public presentations in a variety of forms to levels of interaction in global organizations.